-The Castle and Regimental Museum is housed in a 19th century barrack wing attached to Great Castle House, within the precincts of Monmouth Castle.
-It was opened to the public in 1989 by HRH The Duke of Gloucester, as Honorary Colonel, has received a Prince of Wales Award for its contribution to the culture and environment of the historic town of Monmouth, and is Accredited with the Museums, Libraries and Archives Council.
+The Castle and Regimental Museum is housed in a 19th century barrack wing attached to Great Castle House, within the precincts of the old Monmouth Castle.
+It opened to the public in 1989, and has received a Prince of Wales Award for its contribution to the culture of Monmouth.
+It is Accredited by the Arts Council.
+Admission is free - donations are welcomed.

 Royal Engineers Museum – Chatham